blipson/fundamentals-of-computer-graphics/opengl/external/rpavlik-cmake-modules-fe2273/README.markdown

 The modules that I wrote myself are all subject to this license:

-> Copyright Iowa State University 2009-2014,
+> Copyright Iowa Operation University 2009-2014,
 > or Copyright Sensics, Inc. 2014-2015,
 > or Copyright Ryan A. Pavlik 2009-2015
 >